magicblock-labs/Solana.Unity-SDK/README.md

 Solana.Unity-SDK uses [Solana.Unity-Core](https://github.com/garbles-labs/Solana.Unity-Core) implementation, native .NET Standard 2.0 and Unity compatible with full RPC API coverage.

-Solana.Unity-SDK started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we have in the roadmap: Phantom integration, native SMS wallet, ...
+Solana.Unity-SDK started as a fork of [unity-solana-wallet](https://github.com/allartprotocol/unity-solana-wallet), but it has been detached due to the several changes we have made (e.g. full rpc coverage) and others we have in the roadmap, such as: Phantom integration, native SMS wallet, ...

 </p>